 Physical Description/Breed Standard

-Coat - Redbone Coonhounds have a short, smooth coat, that is coarse to the touch and provides a measure of protection from inclement weather and rough terrain.
+Coat – Redbone Coonhounds have a short, smooth coat, that is coarse to the touch and provides a measure of protection from inclement weather and rough terrain.
 The coat color should be a solid, deep red or mahogany.
-They may have a darker muzzle, and small white markings on their chest and feet.
+They may have a darker muzzle, and small white markings on the chest and feet.

 Breed Standard and History

 Reds have a sleek, well-muscled body, from the chest and front legs to the hindquarters.
 The neck is medium in length and carries the sculpted head proudly.
 The dark brown or hazel eyes are described as 'pleading.'
 Large, pendant ears are silky and reach the nose when the head is to the ground.
 The Redbone Coonhound's gait is steady and confident.
 While aggressive on the hunt, they have a loving and amiable disposition at home.

 Redbone Coonhounds have a fierce focus on the trail, but when they get home they are mellow and warmhearted.
 Throughout the day, Reds go back and forth from rambunctious and playful to snoozing on the couch.
 They are easygoing companions when they get plenty of structure and exercise.

 Are Redbone Coonhounds Good with Kids?
 Redbone Coonhounds have a rollicking good time with the kids in their family.
 They are not, however, suited to homes with very young children, whom this rambunctions hound can knock down.